itsahmadzia/plinko/README.md

      ```

 4. **Check the connection settings:**
    Ensure that the front end is configured to communicate with the backend.
-If your backend server is hosting on a different port number, update the connection settings in the front end configuration file (e.g., `vite.config.js` or an environment variable).
+If your backend server is hosting on a different port number, update the connection settings in the front end configuration file

 ## Game Mechanics
 - **Ball Addition**: When a ball is added, a server call is made to retrieve the multiplier and starting position.